5.88 Acre Oceanfront with Main Home & Guest Cottag, Desolation Sound, BC, Canada

 Oceanfront property with 1,200± ft of frontage in Thors Cove.
-Includes 1,650 sq ft main home, wood shed, workshop, 850 sq ft cottage, dock and large amount of useable land.
+Includes 1,650 sq ft main home, wood shed, workshop, 850 sq ft cottage and large amount of useable land.
 Ideal family retreat with rental income option.

 Come and discover this uniquely located waterfront home and cottage nestled in the woods.
 Both the home and the cottage are situated on grassy waterfront clearings surrounded by towering alders and fir trees.
 Thors Cove is just east of Desolation Sound Marine Provincial Park, a world famous boating destination.

 Thors Cove is easily accessible by water, only taking 15 minutes from the Okeover Inlet Wharf.

 The main home was built in 1989 and gifts breathtaking views of Thors Cove and Lancelot Inlet.
 The property is part of an original homestead and includes hazelnut and apple orchards, shrubs, perennial flower beds, productive vegetable gardens, landscaping and a large lawn area.